Relation between local density and density relaxation near glass transition in a glass forming binary mixture: Abstract

 \section{Abstract}

-We employ molecular dynamics simulation to elucidate the microscopic origin of slow relaxation in supercooled Lennard-Jones liquids.
-These studies show a direct correlation between the growth of the highest peak of the radial distribution function $g(r)$, radial force from this peak, and density relaxation.
-From the available free-volume of a neighboring pairs for string-like motion, we derive a relation between surface density of the spherical shell $\rho_{loc}$ around a reference particle at the highest peak of $g(r)$ and density relaxation $\tau_\alpha$, \textit{i.e.} $\tau_\alpha\propto\exp{(\rho_0/(\rho_0-\rho_{loc}))}$, where dynamics diverge at $\rho_0$ that is akin to Vogel–Fulcher–Tammann (VFT) relation connecting $\tau_\alpha$ and temperature.
-This relation works well in the supercooled regime of the model systems simulated.
+Many investigations shed light on various correlations between structure and dynamics in supercooled liquids; however, a general relation between structure and dynamics remains elusive.
+This molecular dynamics simulation study identifies the interrelationship between the growth of the highest peak of the radial distribution function $g(r)$, variation in the radial force from this peak, and the slowdown of the density relaxation in the supercooled states of a model binary glass former.
+From the microscopic string-like motion in supercooled liquids, we argue that the surface density on a spherical shell $\rho_{loc}$ around a reference particle at the highest peak of $g(r)$ can represent the free volume available for motion.
+We further show from these arguments and simulations that density relaxation time $\tau_\alpha$ and $\rho_{loc}$ are connected, $\tau_\alpha\propto\exp{(\rho_{loc}/(\rho_0-\rho_{loc}))}$, where dynamics diverge at $\rho_0$.
+This relation is similar to the Vogel–Fulcher–Tammann (VFT) relation in the supercooled liquids, thus giving insight into the structural origin of the VFT as jamming of particles in a channel of density relaxation.